What is Selective Licensing?

 It is a criminal offence to rent a property in a designated Selective Licensing area without applying for a licence.
 The landlord could be fined on conviction, up to £20,000.

-If we are unable to grant a licence, or choose to revoke a licence for breach of the conditions, there are other financial penalties and alternative management arrangements may be enforced.
+If we are unable to grant a licence, or choose to revoke a licence for breach of the conditions, there are other financial penalties and alternative management arrangements that may be enforced.